Barbados Ultimate Budget Guide: Gems Beyond the Resorts

 East Coast

-The East Coast is quieter and great for nature lovers and surfers.
-Bathsheba Beach is known for its rugged beauty and big waves.
+Quieter, ideal for nature lovers and surfers.
+Bathsheba Beach is rugged and scenic, with big waves.

 How to Get Around in Barbados